felixduvallet/felixduvallet.github.io/_posts/2015-04-01-emacs-visual-line.md

 title: Emacs visual-line mode
 ---

-This will add visual-line mode (wrap) to any file.
+This emacs header will add visual-line mode (wrap) to any file.

     -*- mode:visual-line -*-